Parrotfish: Taxonomy

+The two tribes are associated with different feeding styles: sparisomatines feed on marine plants and macroalgae, while scarines feed on dead corals and rubble.

+Some sources retain the Scaridae as a family, placing it alongside the wrasses of the family Labridae and the weed whitings Odacidae in the order Labriformes, part of the Percomorpha.
+They also do not support the division of the Scaridae into two subfamilies.
+However, as such a placement is paraphyletic, they are placed within the wrasses by Eschmeyer's Catalog of Fishes.

+Fossil remains of parrotfishes are known, with Bolbometopon sp. from the Early Miocene of Java, Indonesia and Sri Lanka, Calotomus preisli from Miocene Austria, along with indeterminate and dubious species found from the Ypresian of the Eocene onwards.

 Description

 Parrotfish are named for their dentition, which is distinct from other fish, including other labrids.
 Their numerous teeth are arranged in a tightly packed mosaic on the external surface of their jaw bones, forming a parrot-like beak with which they rasp algae from coral and other rocky substrates (which contributes to the process of bioerosion).

-Maximum sizes vary within the family, with the majority of species reaching 30–50 cm in length.
+Maximum sizes vary within the group, with the majority of species reaching 30–50 cm in length.
 However, a few species reach lengths in excess of 1 m, and the green humphead parrotfish can reach up to 1.3 m.
 The smallest species is the bluelip parrotfish (Cryptotomus roseus), which has a maximum size of 13 cm.

-Mucus
+Protective mucus

-Some parrotfish species, including the queen parrotfish (Scarus vetula), secrete a mucus cocoon, particularly at night.
+Some parrotfish species, such as the queen parrotfish (Scarus vetula), secrete a mucus cocoon, particularly at night.
 Prior to going to sleep, some species extrude mucus from their mouths, forming a protective cocoon that envelops the fish, presumably hiding its scent from potential predators.
 This mucus envelope may also act as an early warning system, allowing the parrotfish to flee when it detects predators such as moray eels disturbing the membrane.

 The skin itself is covered in another mucous substance which may have antioxidant properties helpful in repairing bodily damage, or repelling parasites, in addition to providing protection from UV light.